Danger!

 “Well, if they have top-level WIRL stuff then we should hide,” said Sister. “’Cause Myrodyn’s been workin’ on a clone of Heart, right?”

-There was silence in from the humans for a moment as the vehicles on the screen pulled up in front of a large building surrounded by a wall and gate.
+There was silence from the humans for a moment as the vehicles on the screen pulled up in front of a large building surrounded by a wall and gate.
 The black-clothed humans began to swarm out of their autos towards the gate.

 “Fuck, she’s right,” said Myrodyn.
 “Don’t know why I didn’t see the threat earlier.”